Permafrost/Tundra/README.md

   * Inputs:
     * `$content` is a string, byte array, or input stream containing data to be delivered to the `$destination` URI.
-    * `$content.type` is an optional MIME media type describing the type content being delivered.

-    * `$encoding` is an optional character set to use when `$content` is provided as a string to encode the text data upon delivery.
-Defaults to the Java virtual machine [default charset].

     * `$destination` is a URI identifying the location where the given `$content` should be delivered.
 Supports the following delivery